Open Government Licence 3.0http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/

 A count of the dependent children living in a household.
 A dependent child is a person aged 0 to 15 in a household (whether or not in a family) or aged 16 to 18 in full-time education and living in a family with his or her parent(s) or grandparent(s).
 It does not include any children who have a spouse, partner or child living in the household.

-This dataset provides Census 2021 estimates that classify usual residents in households in England and Wales by household composition, and by age.
+This dataset provides Census 2021 estimates that classify Household Reference Persons in England and Wales by household composition and by ethnic group.
 The estimates are as at Census Day, 21 March 2021.

 Data about household relationships might not always look consistent with legal partnership status.
 This is because of complexity of living arrangements and the way people interpreted these questions.
 Take care when using these two variables together.
 Read more about this quality notice.